use_allocator: winheap, the default Windows heap. Additionally,

 The general intent is to push local changes upstream so that over time we no longer need any forked files.

-On most platforms, Chrome overrides the malloc / operator new symbols (and corresponding free / delete and other variants).
+On most platform, Chrome overrides the malloc / operator new symbols (and corresponding free / delete and other variants).
 This is to enforce security checks and lately to enable the memory-infra heap profiler.

 Historically each platform had its special logic for defining the allocator symbols in different places of the codebase.
 The unified allocator shim is a project aimed to unify the symbol definition and allocator routing logic in a central place.